Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 4070 Ti is 1% quicker than the Radeon R9 Fury X overall, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the GeForce RTX 4070 Ti should be a little bit faster than the Radeon R9 Fury X overall. (explain)

-Texel RateThe GeForce RTX 4070 Ti will be quite a bit (approximately 106%) more effective at AF than the Radeon R9 Fury X. (explain)
+Texel RateThe GeForce RTX 4070 Ti will be a lot (about 106%) faster with regards to texture filtering than the Radeon R9 Fury X. (explain)

-Pixel RateThe GeForce RTX 4070 Ti should be much (about 175%) better at FSAA than the Radeon R9 Fury X, and also should be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce RTX 4070 Ti will be a lot (about 175%) better at AA than the Radeon R9 Fury X, and able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison